danirod/rectball/README.md

 ## JPackage cannot pack Rectball ("The first number in an app-version cannot be zero or negative")

-Sometimes JPackage may refuse to create a self-contained application because the application is still not v1.0, and the first number must be a zero.
+JPackage refuses to create an .app for macOS because macOS doesn't let apps have a zero as first version number.
-If this happens, it is possible to override the version by packing the application the following way:
+Until I release Rectball 1.0, the workaround is to hardcode version 1.0.0 when building the application:

     ./gradlew -PrectballVersionFull=1.0.0 lwjgl3:jpackage